Adobe Journey Optimizer objects

 NOTE

-Dependent objects can be replaced with existing ones in the target sandbox, which allows you to reuse existing objects rather than creating a new version.
+Dependent objects can be replaced with existing ones in the target sandbox, which allow you to reuse existing objects rather than creating a new version.
 For example, when you import a package including schemas, you can reuse existing custom field group and identity namespaces in the target sandbox.
 Alternatively, when you import a package including Journeys, you can reuse existing segments in the target sandbox.

 To use an existing object, select the pencil icon beside the dependent object.